bbauska/W3Cx-5of5/README.md

 -   The second example is further in this page, or [at CodePen](https://codepen.io/w3devcampus/pen/rmOjrv?editors=0011)

-<h5>Class properties and methods vs. instances\' properties and methods</h5>
+<h5>Class properties and methods vs. instances&apos; properties and methods</h5>

-Sometimes, there are methods \"attached\" to a class, not to an instance of a class.
+Sometimes, there are methods &quot;attached&quot; to a class, not to an instance of a class.

-For example, imagine the Hero class we\'ve already seen, and we would like to know how many Star Wars\'s heroes have been created.
-If zero hero has been created, it\'s obvious that we could not use this property with an instance of the class such as Dark
+For example, imagine the Hero class we&apos;ve already seen, and we would like to know how many Star Wars&apos;s heroes have been created.
+If zero hero has been created, it&apos;s obvious that we could not use this property with an instance of the class such as Dark
 Vador: darkVador.getNbHeroes(); this would make no sense.

-Instead, object oriented programming languages have the concept of
+Instead, object oriented programming languages have the concept of &quot;class properties&quot; and &quot;class methods&quot; that complete the &quot;instance properties&quot; and &quot;instance methods&quot; that we&apos;ve seen up to this
-\"class properties\" and \"class methods\" that complete the \"instance properties\" and \"instance methods\" that we\'ve seen up to this point.
-Hero.getNbHeroes() means \"Hey, class Hero, can you tell me how many heroes have been created using your class?\".
-Class methods define the \"class behavior\", and instance methods define the instances\' behavior. darVador.speak(); means \"Hey, Dark Vador, please, tell us something!\".
-I speak to Dark Vador and I\'m expecting something creative from him, such as \"I\'m your father, Luke!\".
+point.
+Hero.getNbHeroes() means &quot;Hey, class Hero, can you tell me how many heroes have been created using your class?&quot;.
+Class methods define the &quot;class behavior&quot;, and instance methods define the instances&apos;
+behavior. darVador.speak(); means &quot;Hey, Dark Vador, please, tell us something!&quot;.
+I speak to Dark Vador and I&apos;m expecting something creative from him, such as &quot;I&apos;m your father, Luke!&quot;.

-It\'s the same for properties.
+It&apos;s the same for properties.
 If there is a property named nbHerosCreated in the class Hero, it represents the DNA of the class, not of the instances.
-You can say \"the Hero class has the number of heroes it created\", and you can say \"Dark Vador has a name and belongs to the empire side\", but not \"Dark Vador has a number of heroes he created\".
+You can say &quot;the Hero class has the number of heroes it created&quot;, and you can say &quot;Dark Vador has a name and belongs to the empire side&quot;, but not &quot;Dark Vador has a number of heroes he created&quot;.
 We have class properties and instance properties.

 <h5>The static keyword is used for defining class methods</h5>